 Quarries and railways

-The quarries .. seeing the „gaping wound“ on the Petersberg made Lorenz‘ heart ache.
-The damage done to nature alarmed many people, and the VVS negotiated and fought.
+The quarries … the sight of the “gaping wound” at Mount Petersberg gave Lorenz a stab in the heart.
+The damage to nature alarmed many people, and the VVS negotiated and fought.
 “Do they have a chance?”
-Lorenz asked. „The protection of nature stands not only against the interests of the owners of the quarries, but also against those of the quarrymen,“ Emil answered, „we also have to think of those indirectly affected, like the Heisterbach Valley Railway who mainly does freight traffic from the quarries to the factories.
-Finally, tourism is important, because many people have discovered the Seven Mountains as a destination for themselves and leave a lot of money in the hotels, restaurants, transportation companies, etc. We will do all we can to find a good solution.“*
+Lorenz asked.
+“Well, the interests of nature are opposed by the interests of the operators, but also of the quarry workers,” Emil replied.
+“And let’s not forget those of the indirectly affected, such as the Heisterbach Valley Railway, which mainly transports stones.
+Finally, many tourists come here and leave a lot of money in the hotels, restaurants, transportation companies, etc. We will do everything we can to find a good solution!” *

 Rhine Steamer “Aimée”

 Emil’s and Lena’s daughter Susan was a young lady.
 She had big news.
 Susan took them to the Rhine promenade, towards a little steamer with the name “Aimée” on it.
 Hans was already waiting for them, by his side stood a young man.
-“This is the ‘Aimée’,” Susan said with a beaming smile, “and this is her captain, Etienne.“ The old Captain Boule-Piquelot had died and left the “Aimée” to his foster son Etienne and his friends, Hans and the Bergmanns.
-“We will cruise the Rhine under German and Alsatian flag and keep the ‘Aimée’s’ tradition alive”, Susan went on, „Hans will be at the helm, and I’m in charge of the gastronomic service.”
+“This is the ‘Aimée’,” Susan said with a beaming smile, “and this is her captain, Étienne.”
+The old Captain Boule-Piquelot had died and left the “Aimée” to his foster son Étienne and his friends, Hans and the Bergmanns.
+“We will cruise the Rhine under German and Alsatian flag and keep the ‘Aimée’s’ tradition alive”, Susan went on.
+“Hans will be at the helm, and I’m in charge of the gastronomic service.”